 Schemes of Work

-If you do not want your child to take part in some or all of the sex education lessons you can ask that they are withdrawn.
+If you do not want your child to take part in some of these lessons you can ask that they are withdrawn.
 The Head Teacher will consider this request and discuss it with you, and will grant this in all but exceptional circumstances, up until three school terms before your child turns 16.
 At this age, your child can choose to receive sex education if they would like to, and the school will arrange for your child to receive this teaching in one of those three terms.

 However, you cannot withdraw your child from Health or the Relationships Education element of RSHE because it is important that all children receive this content.